andreferrazz/mail-service/README.md

 # mail-service

-A simple REST API for interacting with a smtp server.
+A simple REST API for sending emails via an SMTP server.